bandademan/ITBDebugScreen/README.md

 # Inside The Backrooms DebugScreen
 A MelonLoader Mod for Inside the Backrooms that displays a debug screen

+How to use:
+  Install Melonloader to Inside the Backrooms
+  Download the .dll and place it in the mods folder

 Controls:
   '~' key to open the debug screen